 An accessory navicular bone is a common finding on many foot x-rays.
 Most accessory naviculars are asymptomatic.
-However, in some patients the prominent bone on the inside of foot will create discomfort leading to difficulty with shoe fitting.
-Alternatively, the fibrous union between the navicular bone and the “extra” accessory part may become irritated and create discomfort.
-Physical examination combined with plain x-rays of the foot will be diagnostic.
-Treatment is usually non-operative with a change in shoe wear, and activity modification.
-However, it is not uncommon for patients to have ongoing symptoms and in these individuals patients may consider surgery to remove the prominent accessory navicular and reattach the posterior tibial tendon if necessary.
+However, in some patients the prominent bone on the inside of foot will create discomfort, which leads to difficulty with shoe fitting.
+Alternatively, the fibrous union between the navicular bone and the “extra” accessory part may become irritated and cause discomfort.
+Diagnosis is completed through physical examination and plain x-rays of the foot.
+Treatment is usually non-operative, often including a change in shoe wear and activity modification.
+However, patients that have ongoing symptoms once non-surgical treatments are tried, often consider surgery to remove the prominent accessory navicular and, if necessary, reattach the posterior tibial tendon.

 Figure 1: Normal Navicular compared to “Accessory” Navicular

-Many people have accessory (“extra”) naviculars (figure 1) – a prominent extra bone extending form the navicular bone.
+Many people have accessory (“extra”) naviculars (figure 1) – a prominent extra bone extending from the navicular bone.
 Most accessory naviculars are completely asymptomatic.
 However, some individuals will develop pain on the inside of their midfoot.
-Pain may occur from pressure of shoeware against the prominence irritating the bone itself or the fibrous junction where the accessory bone meets the regular navicular; or for both of these reasons.
-Alternatively, the fibrous junction or interface may become painful as a result of tension applied by the posterior tibial tendon through it’s connection or insertion at that site.
-Often individuals will be asymptomatic for years until a new pair of shoes or a change in their activity level precipitates symptoms.
-The accessory navicular itself typically develops during adolescence when the two areas of the navicular bone fail to fuse together.
+Pain may occur from the pressure of the shoe ware against the prominence, irritating either the bone itself or the fibrous junction where the accessory bone meets the regular navicular.
+Alternatively, the fibrous junction or interface may become painful as a result of tension applied by the posterior tibial tendon through its connection or insertion at that site.
+Often, individuals will be asymptomatic for years, however, a new pair of shoes or a change in their activity level can cause symptoms.
+The accessory navicular itself typically develops during adolescence, when the two areas of the navicular bone fail to fuse together.

-On examining a foot with a symptomatic accessory navicular there will often be a bony prominence on the inside of the foot, just below and in front of the inside ankle bone (medial malleolus).
+Upon examining a foot with a symptomatic accessory navicular, there will often be a bony prominence on the inside of the foot, just below and in front of the inside ankle bone (medial malleolus).
 The size of this prominence will vary from small to quite large.
-Pressing over this area will often produce discomfort.
-There may be an associated flat foot deformity as this is common (but not universal!) in patients with an accessory navicular.
-Stressing the posterior tibial tendon by raising the heel up and down on one foot or by forcing the foot to the inside against resistance may aggravate the symptoms as these maneuvers stress the posterior tibial tendon which attaches (inserts) on the inside of the accessory navicular bone.
-Patients may walk with a slight limp due to pain.
+Pressing over this area will often cause discomfort.
+There may be an associated flat foot deformity as this can occur in patients with an accessory navicular.
+Stressing the posterior tibial tendon by raising the heel up and down on one foot, or by forcing the foot to the inside against resistance, may aggravate the symptoms as these maneuvers stress the posterior tibial tendon which is attached on the inside of the accessory navicular bone.
+Patients may walk with a slight limp due to the pain.

-An accessory navicular can be seen on plain X-rays.
-These x-rays will allow the size of the accessory navicular to be determined.
-Occasionally if the status of the posterior tibial tendon needs to be assessed or other problems are suspected (ex.
+Plain x-rays are used to determine the size of the accessory navicular.
+Occasionally, if the status of the posterior tibial tendon needs to be assessed or if other problems are suspected, (ex.
 Navicular stress fracture) it may be necessary to perform an MRI.
-Although this is not considered routine, MRI may be helpful in identifying the degree of irritation by demonstrating fluid or edema that may accumulate in the bone as a result of the irritation.
+Although this is not considered routine, an MRI may be helpful in identifying the degree of irritation.
+An MRI would demonstrate fluid or edema that may accumulate in the bone as a result of the irritation.